Dongcheng District

 Hours: 9:00–17:00 (last entry 16:00, closed Mondays)

-Admission: Free (reserve online, bring passport)
+Admission: Free (reserve online at least 1 day ahead, bring passport)

 Jingshan Park